sharvanath/kromium/README.md

 docker run -v /tmp/src:/tmp/src -v /tmp/dst:/tmp/dst -v /tmp/state:/tmp/state -v /Users/sharva/Workspace/kromium_sync/examples/identity_local.json:/tmp/identity_local.json kromium --run /tmp/identity_local.json

 ## Future work
-- Config validation.
-Json for pipeline config is great for simplicity but is error prone.
-The language will be changed to CUE.
 - S3 storage provider.
 SQL storage provider.
 - Resource optimized.
 Kromium should employ storage source/sink optimizations to optimize the overall resource usage for the job.
 - By default the transformation runs on the local machine.
 Support for Kubernetes will be added soon.